Merci-chao/userChrome.js/README.md

 - Change the "Stop checking" option in the update notification to "Update script file directly".
 - Refine the behavior of dragging a tab and pressing it to the edge of a row, to group with others on another row, or detach from a group.
 - Refine the behavior of dragging tabs into or out of groups when `dragToGroupTabs` is `false`.
-- Refine animations when pinned tabs are present and the Tabs Bar is scrollable.
+- Refine animations when pinned tabs are present and the Tab Bar is scrollable.
 - Refine animations for dragging tabs while pressing them against the edge of row.
 - Pause the dragging animation when attempting to pin or unpin tabs.
 - Workaround for Firefox bug [#1994643](https://bugzilla.mozilla.org/show_bug.cgi?id=1994643), which is amplified by this script.